malramsay64/phd-thesis/05_Crystal_Melting/results.md

 measured using an estimated radius, found from the volume by assuming a circular crystal.
-@fig:melting_radius shows the time dependence which is linear, fitting the expected behaviour, over all temperatures.
+@fig:melting_radius shows a linear time dependence fitting the expected behaviour, over all temperatures.